open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.SqlClient/README.md

     .Build();
 ```

-## Filter
+### Filter - .NET & .NET Core only

-This option allows to filter out activities based on the properties of the
+This option can be used to filter out activities based on the properties of the
 `SqlCommand` object being instrumented using a `Func<object, bool>`.
+The
-The function receives an instance of the raw `SqlCommand` and should return
+function receives an instance of the raw `SqlCommand` and should return `true`
-`true` if the telemetry is to be collected, and `false` if it should not.
+if the telemetry is to be collected, and `false` if it should not.
+The parameter
-The parameter of the Func delegate is of type `object` and needs to
+of the Func delegate is of type `object` and needs to be cast to the appropriate
-be cast to the appropriate type of `SqlCommand`, either
+type of `SqlCommand`, either `Microsoft.Data.SqlClient.SqlCommand` or
-`Microsoft.Data.SqlClient.SqlCommand` or `System.Data.SqlClient.SqlCommand`.
+`System.Data.SqlClient.SqlCommand`.
+The example below filters out all commands
-The example below filters out all commands that are not stored procedures.
+that are not stored procedures.

 ```csharp
 using var traceProvider = Sdk.CreateTracerProviderBuilder()